IgniteUI/igniteui-docfx/jp/components/grid.md

   }
 ```

 If these functions do not fulfill your requirements you can provide a custom summary for the specific columns.
-In order to achieve this you have to override one of the base classes `IgxSummaryOperand`, `IgxNumberSummaryOperand` or `IgxDateSummaryOperand` according to the column data type and your needs.In this way you can redefine the existing function or you can add new functions. `IgxSummaryOperand`  class provides the default implementation only for `count` method. `IgxNumberSummaryOperand` extends `IgxSummaryOperand` and provides implementation for the `min`, `max`, `sum` and `average`. `IgxDateSummaryOperand` extends `IgxSummaryOperand`and additionally gives you `earliest` and `latest`.
+In order to achieve this you have to override one of the base classes `IgxSummaryOperand`, `IgxNumberSummaryOperand` or `IgxDateSummaryOperand` according to the column data type and your needs.
+In this way you can redefine the existing function or you can add new functions. `IgxSummaryOperand`  class provides the default implementation only for `count` method. `IgxNumberSummaryOperand` extends `IgxSummaryOperand` and provides implementation for the `min`, `max`, `sum` and `average`. `IgxDateSummaryOperand` extends `IgxSummaryOperand`and additionally gives you `earliest` and `latest`.

 ```typescript
 import { IgxSummaryResult, IgxSummaryOperand, IgxNumberSummaryOperand, IgxDateSummaryOperand } from 'igniteui-angular/grid/grid-summary';